 Yes, Google Can Hear You Now!

-There are a lot of reasons to embrace online video marketing in 2017.
+There are a lot of reasons to embrace online video marketing.
 It’s affordable, engaging, and can lead to explosive results in your social media marketing campaigns.
 There are even some signs that using video clips for introductions, product demonstrations, and testimonials can double or triple the response you get from a landing page.

 Now, things have gotten even better.
 That’s because Google has the ability to crawl online videos and incorporate them into search engine results in a way that it couldn’t before.
 To see how this happened, and why it’s so important, here are a few things you should know…

 How Video and SEO Used to Work Together

 Until very recently, Google essentially treated online videos the same way it would images.
 That is, a keyed in on the identifying text around the video, but didn’t pay any attention to the content of a clip itself.
 Search engine spiders couldn’t “watch” clips, so trying to understand them wasn’t really a valuable exercise.